HACC2023/CodeWithAloha/README.md

 Ocean Watch can be explored from different user perspectives.
 Here's a step-by-step guide for each type of user:

 1. As a Regular User
-- Report Marine Debris
+ Report Marine Debris:
 - From the landing page, click on the Report Debris button.
 - Fill in the form to simulate reporting found debris.
 Be sure to include details like location, type of debris, and any additional notes.
 - Once you submit the form, your report will be automatically sent to the disposal companies' network.

 2. As a Disposal Company Member
-- Claim and Manage Tasks
+  Claim and Manage Tasks:
 - On the landing page, click the Login button.
 - Enter the following demo account credentials:
 - Username: `removal`